China Datang Renewable Power Announces Board Restructuring - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

 China Datang Corp.
 Renewable Power Co.
-Ltd. Class H ( (HK:1798) ) has issued an update.
+Ltd. Class H ( (HK:1798) ) just unveiled an announcement.

-China Datang Corporation Renewable Power Co., Limited has announced its third extraordinary general meeting scheduled for November 14, 2025, in Beijing.
-The meeting will focus on the election of a new board of directors, with several appointments proposed, including executive, non-executive, and independent non-executive directors.
-This restructuring is expected to impact the company’s governance and strategic direction, potentially influencing its market positioning and stakeholder engagement.
+China Datang Corporation Renewable Power Co., Limited announced the expiration of the term of the fourth session of its Board of Directors.
+As a result, certain directors, including Mr. Wang Shaoping, Mr. Lo Mun Lam, Raymond, and Mr. Yu Shunkun, will retire and not seek re-election.
+The company has nominated new candidates for the fifth session of the Board, including Mr. Chen Zhijie as a non-executive Director and Mr. Chow Hiu Tung and Mr. Lu Hao as independent non-executive Directors.
+This transition is part of the company’s ongoing governance and strategic planning, ensuring compliance with independence standards and aiming to strengthen its leadership structure.

 The most recent analyst rating on (HK:1798) stock is a Hold with a HK$2.50 price target.
 To see the full list of analyst forecasts on China Datang Corp.
 Renewable Power Co.
 Ltd. Class H stock, see the HK:1798 Stock Forecast page.